rok-cesnovar/stan-distributions/README.md

 A web app to visualize distributions in Stan.
 It uses Stan Math C++ code to evaluate the log probability density/mass functions.
 The Stan Math C++ is compiled to Webassembly using [Emscripten](https://emscripten.org/index.html). [d3.js](https://d3js.org/) is used for visualizations.

 This was inspired by the [distribution zoo](https://github.com/ben18785/distribution-zoo).
 The main differences of this approach are:
-- it runs entirely in the browser and does not require a server
+- it runs entirely in the user's browser and does not require a server (very easy to fork and deploy your own custom version),
-- it uses the Stan implementation for all density/mass functions (Distribution zoo is based on R implementations)
+- it uses the Stan implementation for all density/mass functions (Distribution zoo is based on R implementations).

 This currently supports the majority of Stan's univariate continuous distributions.
 Missing discrete distributions will be added shortly.